paooolino/generator/README.md

 - "LOGIN" should be the route name of the page displaying the login form
 - "LOGIN_ACTION" should contain the code that checks for the login credentials.

+### VIEW routes content

+The content keys are variables that will be available in the layout file.
+The content values are strings, divided in two parts by a single spance.
+The first part is the View-Model file in which you can find a collection of widgets.
+The second part is the widget name.
+What's a View-Modell file? read below.

+Example

+    "content" => [
+      "pre_content" => "front/home pre_content",
+      "content" => "front/home content",
+      "sidebar_content" => "front/teams standings"
+    ]

+### ACTION routes content

+### View-Model files